anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The greatest mistake you can make in life is to be continually fearing you will make one.
+Quote: All men have a sweetness in their life.
+That is what helps them go on.
+It is towards that they turn when they feel too worn out.

-By: Elbert Hubbard
+By: Albert Camus